Reliable-Royalty-29/portfolio/README.md

   _(June 2015)_

 ## Work Experience
-**Cloud Solution Engineer @ Ingram Micro Cloud (_April 2021 - Present_)** <be>
+**DevOps Engineer II @ SEI Investments (March 2025 – Present)** <be>
+-	Managing and provisioning Azure infrastructure using Terraform for scalable and secure deployments.
--	Developed and managed CI/CD pipelines using Azure DevOps tools, enhancing automation and efficiency.
+-	Creating and maintaining CI/CD pipelines using Azure DevOps to automate application delivery.
--	Designed, implemented, and maintained Azure and AWS infrastructure to support scalable and secure applications.
+-	Administering and scaling Kubernetes (AKS) clusters to support containerized workloads.
--	Managed infrastructure-as-code using Terraform and other tools, ensuring consistent and repeatable deployments.
--	Deployed and configured Azure resources, including VMs, Virtual Networks, Azure Storage, AKS, NSG, VNG, Azure Key Vault, and App Service for enhanced project integration and scalability.
+-	Implementing Infrastructure as Code(Terraform) best practices and security standards.
 - Deployed and managed Azure AKS clusters to support containerized applications.
--	Proficient in secret management, securely storing sensitive data like API keys, connection strings, and passwords using Azure Key Vault or Azure DevOps
-  Variable Groups, while avoiding hardcoded secrets for enhanced security.
--	Proficient in utilizing Git for version control, including managing repositories, branching, and merging code changes.
--	Implemented and maintained Docker environments, ensuring smooth integration with existing infrastructure.
+-	Collaborating cross-functionally to streamline deployments and reduce environment discrepancies.

+**Associate @ PwC India (September 2024 – March 2025)** <be>
+-	Developed CI/CD pipelines using GitHub Actions and Azure DevOps for automation across multiple projects.
+-	Utilized SonarQube for code quality analysis and integrated it into CI pipelines.
+-	Contributed to the standardization of DevOps practices across teams by implementing reusable Terraform modules.

+**Cloud Solution Engineer @ Ingram Micro Cloud (April 2021 – August 2024) <be>
+-	Led development of robust CI/CD pipelines using Azure DevOps, improving release speed and reliability.
+-	Designed and deployed Azure and AWS-based infrastructure for scalable applications.
+-	Provisioned infrastructure using Terraform with strong emphasis on modular and reusable code.
+-	Deployed and managed AKS clusters, along with configuring RBAC and security policies.
--	Automated administrative tasks using PowerShell scripts, improving operational efficiency.
+-	Automated daily operational tasks using PowerShell and Bash scripts.
--	Designed and deployed monitoring and alerting solutions to enhance system reliability and minimize downtime using Azure Monitor and Grafana resolving issues promptly to maintain high availability.
+-	Implemented monitoring and alerting solutions using Azure Monitor and Grafana.
-- Configured role-based access control (RBAC) in Azure DevOps to restrict access to sensitive data and resources, effectively managing permissions and reducing the risk of unauthorized access.
+-	Managed secrets securely using Azure Key Vault and DevOps Variable Groups.
+-	Enforced RBAC in Azure DevOps for secure and compliant access control.

 ## Projects
 **[Go-Web-App-Devops-Project](https://github.com/Reliable-Royalty-29/go-web-app-devops.git)**